bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 * Your app is built in a Workflow that is [exposed to Ship](/deploy/ship/#exposing-a-workflows-artifacts-to-ship).
 The Workflow must contain a build Step that builds an APK (such as **Android Build** or **Gradle Runner** Step) and the **Deploy to Bitrise.io** Step.
 * The **Android Build** Step's **Variant** input field contains the `release` build type and the **Gradle Runner** Step's **Gradle task to run** input field contains `release` as part of the defined task.
 Building a release version of your app is necessary to publish your app in Ship.
 If it's not set, publishing on the Details page of Ship will be disabled.

-Note that the if you wish to use a custom Script Step or other custom Step to build your APK, you must make sure that the Step exports the APK to the `BITRISE_DEPLOY_DIR` directory."%}
+Note that the if you wish to use a custom **Script** Step or other custom Step to build your APK, you must make sure that the Step exports the APK to the `BITRISE_DEPLOY_DIR` directory."%}

 To configure publishing an Android app to Play Store, you can:

+* Choose the flavor, if having multiple, and its related version on the **Version** page.
 * Choose the Android keystore files and the Service Account JSON file.
 * Set the track you want to use to release your app.